neonious/Neonious-Node/INSTALL.md

 copy mkl redist + intel compiler redist + vcruntime140.dll + vcomp140.dll into engine/gromacs/bin
 These libraries may all be redistributed.

+Rename executable correctly, see engine package for reference.

 ## Compile ethminer